coinmenace/NLCoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `protond` for your own use.
+You can ignore this section if you are building `Protond` for your own use.

-protond/proton-cli binaries are not included in the Proton-Qt.app bundle.
+Protond/Proton-cli binaries are not included in the Proton-Qt.app bundle.

-If you are building `protond` or `Proton Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `Protond` or `Proton Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: